idun-corp/Idun-Examples/Idun-Api/authentication/README.md

 https://github.com/AzureAD/microsoft-authentication-library-for-js

 NOTE: The Scope during the request must be set to 'Api.Use'.
+Depending on type of usage, the refreshing of the token is handled by MSAL library.

 The example of how to use it can be found in examples folder.

 2. Application Authorization.